PLEASE DO SEND POST (including old application forms) TO THE OFFICE DURING LOCKDOWN.

 General Information for All Applicants

-- If the application is successful please acknowledge receipt of the grant by post to the office address.
+- If the application is successful we will ask you to acknowledge receipt of the grant.
 Applicants that do not acknowledge grants are unlikely to receive further grants in the future.

 - A copy of a bank statement

 - A cancelled cheque